Alan Browne

 Alan Browne (born 23 January 1974) is an Irish retired hurler who played for Cork Senior Championship club Blackrock.
 He played for the Cork senior hurling team for 9 years, during which time he usually lined out as a forward.

 Browne began his hurling career at club level with Blackrock.
-He broke onto the club's top adult team straight out of the minor grade in 1992.
-One of the most prolific scorers of his era, Browne made 71 championship appearances for the club before his retirement in 2011 and was part of the Cork Senior Championship-winning teams of 1999, 2001 and 2002.
+He was selected for the club's top adult team, straight out of the minor grade, ahead of the 1992 championship.
+One of the most prolific scorers of his era, Browne made 71 championship appearances for the club before his retirement in 2011.
+He was part of the Blackrock teams that won the Cork Senior Championship in 1999, 2001 and 2002.

-At inter-county level, Browne was part of the successful Cork under-21 team that won the Munster Championship in 1993.
+At inter-county level, Browne was a member of the Cork under-21 team that won the Munster Championship in 1993.
 He joined the Cork senior team in 1994.
-From his debut, Browne was ever-present as an inside forward and made a combined total of 74 National League and Championship appearances in a career that ended with his last game in 2003.
-During that time he was part of the All-Ireland Championship-winning team in 1999.
-Browne also secured three Munster Championship medals, including one as captain, and a National Hurling League medal.
-Browne retired from inter-county hurling after Cork's defeat in the 2003 All-Ireland final.
+From his debut, Browne was ever-present as an inside forward and made a total of 74 National League and Championship appearances in a career that ended with his last game in the 2003 All-Ireland final.
+During that time, he was part of the All-Ireland Championship-winning team in 1999.
+Browne also won three Munster Championship medals, including one as captain, and a National Hurling League medal.
+He retired from inter-county hurling after Cork's defeat in the 2003 All-Ireland final.

 At inter-provincial level, Browne was selected to play in three championship campaigns with Munster and won Railway Cup medals in 1996, 2000 and 2001.
-As a coach, he has served as a selector and joint-manager with the Blackrock senior team, while he was also a selector with the Cork under-21 team.
+As a coach, he served as a selector and joint-manager with the Blackrock senior team, while he was also a selector with the Cork under-21 team.